chrisyeh96/sustaingym/CONTRIBUTING.md

 ```

-# Documentation
+# Website and documentation

-SustainGym documentation is written in the `docs/` folder and built using [Sphinx](https://www.sphinx-doc.org/).
-The API reference documentation is automatically generated from class and function docstrings, which must adhere to the Google style guide.
+The SustainGym website and documentation is written in the `docs/` folder and built using [Sphinx](https://www.sphinx-doc.org/).
+The [API reference documentation](https://chrisyeh96.github.io/sustaingym/api/sustaingym/) is automatically generated from class and function docstrings.
 See the section [coding style guide](#coding-style-guide) below for details.

 We use the following Sphinx extensions to build our documentation site:
 - [`MyST Parser (myst_parser)`](https://myst-parser.readthedocs.io/): allows using Markdown files instead of ReStructuredText files.
 See the [MyST Roles and Directives documentation](https://myst-parser.readthedocs.io/en/latest/syntax/roles-and-directives.html) for instructions on how to use Sphinx directives in Markdown files.